Dismissal in the Age of AI: when technology justifies workforce reductions

 A pivotal point of the judgment concerns the duty of repêchage—the employer's obligation to verify the impossibility of relocating the employee to other compatible roles before proceeding with dismissal.

-The Tribunal of Rome reiterated several fundamental principles:
+The Court of Rome reiterated several fundamental principles:

 • Burden of Proof: The employer must demonstrate the impossibility of redeployment, which can be achieved through circumstantial or presumptive evidence.